raumanzug/getCyrillic/README.md

 ### Transformation in Russian mode

-Use Russian mode in order to produce Russian letters in the output.
+Use Russian mode in order to produce UTF-8 encoded Russian letters in the output.

 &#x0410;&larr;A,
 &#x0411;&larr;B,